tonylikaho/37Staff-Management-System/README.md

  4) edit the details of an existing employee;
  5) search for all employees with a salary higher than or lower than a user input;
  6) allow adding user-defined attributes,s, the value of a new attribute of the existing employee should be empty or undefined;

- 7)company can use a equation to quantify the Productivity or Contribution level by using those employees data such as age, Contributing times history.
+ 7) company can use a equation to quantify the Productivity or Contribution level by using those employees data such as age, Contributing times history.